 Windham School District offers females expanded course offerings, career options

-Expansion of job training programs for female offenders is unfolding in Gatesville, according to Windham School District (WSD) administrators.
+Expansion of job training programs for female residents is unfolding in Gatesville, according to Windham School District (WSD) administrators.

 "There are no limits to the success women trained in these programs can achieve.
 They are enthusiastically participating and their instructors are impressed with their advancing skill levels."

-Jones said eligible offenders are offered "a relevant and effective" selection of training opportunities by WSD:
+Jones said eligible residents are offered "a relevant and effective" selection of training opportunities by WSD:

 Welding — WSD offers a National Council on Construction Education Research (NCCER) certification program designed to provide students with entry level skills required to become a welder in today's competitive industrial/construction market.
 Students receive training in different facets of the industry through an industry-approved curriculum.
 Course lengths run from 360-480 hours of instruction, and students completing all curriculum skills will be awarded a nationally-recognized certification through the NCCER.
 The welding program is targeted to begin prior to January, 2019.